Nigeria women's national football team

 The Nigeria women's national football team, (Note: Kungiyar kwallon kafa ta mata ta Najeriya, Ndị otu egwuregwu bọọlụ ụmụ nwanyị nke mba Naịjirịa) nicknamed the Super Falcons, represents Nigeria in international women's football and is controlled by the Nigeria Football Federation (NFF).
-The team is Africa's most successful international women's football team, having won a record ten Women's Africa Cup of Nations titles; their most recent title in 2025, after defeating Morocco in the final.
+The team is Africa's most successful international women's football team, having won a record ten Women's Africa Cup of Nations titles.
+The most recent came at the 2024 Women's Africa Cup of Nations, which was postponed by twelve months because of the 2024 Summer Olympics and played in Morocco from 5 to 26 July 2025; Nigeria recovered from a two-goal deficit to beat the hosts 3–2 in the final at the Olympic Stadium in Rabat on 26 July 2025.
 The team is also the only women's national team from the Confederation of African Football to have reached the quarterfinals in both the FIFA Women's World Cup and the Summer Olympics.

-They are also one of the few teams in the world and only African team to have qualified for every edition of the FIFA Women's World Cup, with their best performance at the 1999 FIFA Women's World Cup where they reached the quarterfinals.
+They qualified for every edition of the FIFA Women's World Cup until missing out on qualification for the 2027 edition, with their best performance at the 1999 FIFA Women's World Cup where they reached the quarterfinals.

+Since FIFA rankings were established in 2003, the team has been ranked No. 1 in Africa and have never relinquished that position.
+Their 23rd position in the FIFA world ranking achieved on three occasions remains the highest they have ever attained.